ip200/protected-classification/README.md

 ### Examples
 Further examples can be found in the github repository https://github.com/ip200/protected-calibration in the *examples* folder:

-- calibration.ipynb for an example of the method appplied to calibrate the outputs of the underlying algorithm
+- [simple_classification.ipynb](https://github.com/ip200/protected-classification/blob/main/notebooks/simple_classification.ipynb) for an example of the method appplied to calibrate the outputs of the underlying algorithm
-- protected_classification.ipynb for an example of the method used to protect the underlying algorithm under various forms of dataset shift
+- [protected_classification.ipynb](https://github.com/ip200/protected-classification/blob/main/notebooks/protected_classification.ipynb) for an example of the method used to protect the underlying algorithm under various forms of dataset shift

 ### Citation
 If you find this library useful please consider citing: